How Much Does Probate Cost?

 Can probate cost thousands of dollars?

 Yes, in some cases.
 Attorney fees, executor compensation, and real estate costs can add up — especially for larger or more complex estates.
-Some states allow attorneys to charge a percentage of the total estate value.
+Some states allow attorneys to charge a percentage of the total estate value, which can amount to significant sums on larger estates.

 Is probate always expensive?